-The total Non-Domestic Rateable value in the South Staffordshire area as at 31 March 2024 was £84.983 million (£71.049 million as at 31 March 2023).
-The National Rate set by the government was 49.9p for qualifying small businesses and 51.2 for all other businesses (49.9p and 51.2 respectively in 2022/23).
+The total Business Rates Rateable value in the South Staffordshire area as at 31 March 2025 was £87.216 million (£84.983 million as at 31 March 2024).
+The National Rate set by the government was 49.9p for qualifying small businesses and 54.6 for all other businesses (49.9p and 51.2 respectively in 2023/24).

-In April 2019 South Staffordshire Council became part of a 75% pilot business rates pool which was managed by Cannock District Council.
+In April 2019 South Staffordshire Council became part of a business rates pool which is managed by Cannock District Council.
 The financial benefit of belonging to the pool is that tariff authorities like South Staffordshire do not have to pay a levy on business rates growth to central government.
 Instead, the levy is retained by the pool partly to support local infrastructure projects and partly for redistribution to member authorities.